 We advise on energy usage & energy cost saving opportunities.
 Our main objective is to enable you to reduce your energy bill and to save on energy cost.

-- Grid-tied solar power systems are connected to the local municipal electrical grid and will allow you to generate solar power for your residence and route excess power into the local municipal electrical grid.
+- Grid-tie solar power systems are connected to the local municipal electrical grid.
+Firstly grid tie will allow you to generate solar power for your residence and to supply excess power into the local municipal electrical grid.

-- A grid tied system will allow you to use solar power as well as electricity from the grid, as grid-tied systems do not need to produce 100% of the electricity demand for your residence.
+- A grid tie system will also allow you to use solar power from your system as well as electricity from the municipal grid at the same time.

-- When there is no demand for electricity, the solar system will send excess power back into the grid for use elsewhere.
+- When there is no demand for electricity the solar system will send excess power back into the grid.

-- Grid-tied systems are the most simplistic type of solar power system and do not require any batteries.
-Thus, you will not be able to store any power.
+- Grid-tie systems are a simplistic type of solar power system that do not require any batteries.
+Excessive power is fed into the municipal grid.

-- Grid tied systems are mainly considered for its cost savings potential.
+- Grid tie systems are mainly to be considered for price and its cost savings potential.

-- Owners of a grid-tied systems normally complete a net metering agreement with their local energy provider.
-This agreement allows energy customers to receive credit for the excess energy they generate.
-Net metering policies and agreements are different for each local energy provider and you will have to obtain information from them.
+- Owners of a grid-tie systems normally complete a net metering agreement with their municipal provider.
+This agreement allows customers to receive credit for the excess power supplied into the grid.
+Net metering policies and agreements are different for each local provider and you will have to obtain information from them.

 - Living with a grid-tied solar system is no different than living with your local municipal electricity provider, except that some or all of the electricity you use comes from the sun.

-- Grid-tied systems do not provide protection against Eskom power outages.
-When the electrical grid fails, grid-tied systems will not continue to operate.
-This is a regulating governance that allows the energy provider to fix the power lines safely without wasting time identifying solar energy systems that are still feeding electricity into the power lines.
+- Grid-tie systems do not provide protection against Eskom power outages.
+When the electrical grid fails, grid-tied systems will not continue to operate and you will have loadshedding as a result.

-- Life expectancy of a quality grid tied system is 25-30 years and it will require almost no maintenance.
+- Life expectancy of a quality grid tie system is 25-30 years and it will require almost no maintenance.